 - Start using a free budgeting tool online.
 Mint.com, for instance, will import some of your transactions retroactively.
 You’ll be able to see how you’ve spent money for the last month or so in just a few minutes.

-- Gather your paper receipts from the last several weeks, and start totalling your spending in different categories.
+- Gather your paper receipts from the last several weeks and total your spending in different categories.

 The goal here is to figure out what you are spending.
 You can only determine what you should be spending once you’ve learned where your money already goes.